Quebec Autoroute 20: Montérégie

-A-20 begins at the Ontario-Quebec border near Rivière-Beaudette as the continuation of Ontario Highway 401.
+A-20 begins at the Ontario-Quebec border near Rivière-Beaudette as the continuation of Ontario Highway 401, which continues west to Toronto.
 The westernmost section of A-20 was named the Autoroute du Souvenir (Remembrance Highway) in 2007 to honour Canadian veterans.
 Road marker signs on this stretch of the autoroute feature a poppy (a traditional symbol of Remembrance in Canada).

-At km 29, A-20 crosses A-30 (former A-540) before becoming an urban boulevard for approximately eight kilometres (km 30 to 38) in Vaudreuil-Dorion and L'Île-Perrot.
+At km 29, A-20 crosses A-30 (former A-540) before becoming an urban boulevard with at-grade intersections for approximately 8 km (km 30 to 38) in Vaudreuil-Dorion and L'Île-Perrot.
 This stretch of highway takes A-20 across the Ottawa River.
 The speed limit is 50 km/h (30 mph) in Vaudreuil-Dorion and 70 km/h (45 mph) in L'Île-Perrot.
 A-20 once again becomes a limited-access highway at km 38, just before crossing the Sainte-Anne-de-Bellevue Canal onto the Island of Montreal.

 Montreal region

 A-20 then traverses the West Island (in French, l'Ouest de l'Île) along the north shore of Lac Saint-Louis to an interchange with A-520.
 Commonly called the Dorval Interchange, this exit is the main access to Montreal's Trudeau International Airport.
 Further east, A-20 crosses the A-13 at its southern terminus, and then, at the St. Pierre Interchange, Route 138 west towards the Mercier Bridge.

-Just west of downtown Montreal, A-20, A-15, and Route 136 meet at the Turcot Interchange.
-In 2020, the completion of a major project involving the rebuilding of the Turcot Interchange has shifted the autoroute north between Route 138 and the interchange.
+From 1967 to 2020, between the Route 138 junction (a semi-directional T interchange) and the old Turcot Interchange, the carriageways of Autoroute 20 were "reversed" with the central median on the left-hand side, rather than on the right-hand side like the rest of the province and country.
+In 2020, as part of the reconfiguration of the Turcot Interchange, that segment of A-20 approaching the interchange was shifted north and rebuilt with the carriageways "unreversed" to follow conventional right-hand drive.
+Just west of downtown Montreal, A-20, A-15, and Route 136 (formerly Autoroute 720) meet at the Turcot Interchange.

 From there, A-20 east is multiplexed with A-15 south on the approach to the Samuel-de-Champlain Bridge.
 This region is also the busiest section of the highway, with 145 000 cars on a daily average.

 Longueuil

 Multiplexed with A-10 and A-15, all three autoroutes cross the Saint Lawrence River via the Samuel-de-Champlain Bridge to Longueuil.
 The multiplex splits south of the bridge.
 The A-20 parallels the south shore of the river through suburban Longueuil.
 The junction with A-25 affords a direct connection to the Louis Hippolyte Lafontaine Bridge-Tunnel and Montreal's East End.
-The Trans-Canada Highway joins A-20 at this junction.
+The Trans-Canada Highway (TCH) joins A-20 at this junction.